top of page

 But they’re not.

-For some women HRT does a brilliant job of combatting some of the most debilitating symptoms, but it doesn’t work for all.
-Not only that, but menopause journey can take over 10 years.
+For some women, HRT does a brilliant job of combatting some of the most debilitating symptoms, but it doesn’t work for all.
+Not only that, but the menopause journey can take over 10 years.

 Not every woman can or wants to take HRT.

-Although the situation is changing and the medical system is waking up to the need to equip Doctors and Nurses with a better grasp of the menopause journey, this is not happening at pace.
-This means that there is likely to be a black hole in guidance and support.
+Although the situation is changing and the medical system is waking up to the need to equip doctors and nurses with a better grasp of the menopause journey, this is not happening at pace.
+This implies a potential lack of adequate guidance and support.

 Recognising the Huge Opportunity

-There is another way we can have a profound impact on the 13.5 million women who have crossed or are about to cross this threshold, and that is to re-frame the menopause as a gift.
+Reframing the menopause as a gift is another way we can profoundly impact the 13.5 million women who have crossed or are about to cross this threshold.

 Looking back at my menopause journey, I wish future me had grabbed me at the start and shown me what a huge opportunity menopause presented to renew and refresh my life...

-Find out more about my Menopause Coaching programme here .
-The next course runs February to July 2023, click here to register your interest or if you want to book a call to talk through it, I'd love to hear from you.
+Find out more about my Menopause Coaching programme here.
+The next course runs from February to July 2023.
+Click here to register your interest, or if you want to book a call to talk through it, I'd love to hear from you.

 Your coach & trainer,